 By the mid-1890’s the railroad had arrived, and Henry M. Flagler had opened both his Royal Poinciana Hotel and Oceanside Palm Beach Inn, destined to be renamed The Breakers.

 100+ years of graceful evolution later, Palm Beach is now an incorporated town separated from neighboring West Palm Beach by the Intracoastal Waterway.
 The easternmost town in Florida, it covers about 10.4 square miles, of which only 3.9 square miles is land!
 It is home year ’round to 9,000 fortunate few, with an additional 20,000 who winter here.
-Browse the newest real estate listings in Palm Beach, FL.
+Browse the newest luxury real estate listings in Palm Beach, FL.

 Today, Palm Beach is a community with an elected Mayor and City Council, an active historic preservation society, highly active charitable organizations, 3 miles of superb public beaches, the world’s finest shopping on Worth Avenue, multiple country clubs with award-winning golf and tennis facilities, The Flagler Art Museum, Four Arts Gardens, innumerable private banks lining Royal Palm Way, and the remarkable Palm Beach International Airport barely 15 minutes away.